-As per the 2019 Deloitte and MAPI Smart Factory Study, 4 in 10 manufacturers faced a cyber incident that impacting their operations in the last 12 months.
+As per the 2019 Deloitte and MAPI Smart Factory Study, 4 in 10 manufacturers faced a cyber incident that impacted their operations in 2019.

 According to a 2019 report by Boston Consulting Group (BCG), financial services firms are 300 times more likely to be targeted by a cyberattack than other enterprises.

 Banking and Financial services should perform SOC Type 1 and SOC Type 2 audits along with annual SOC 1 SSAE 18 reports.
-Being in clear nexus with the ICFR (Internal Control Over Financial Reporting) concept, these audits effectively report on internal controls.
-They reveal
+Being in clear nexus with the Internal Control Over Financial Reporting (ICFR) concept, these audits effectively report on internal controls.
+They reveal:

 Verizon’s Mobile Security Index 2020 Report found that 44% of educational organizations suffered a security compromise involving a mobile device.

-A SOC can help an educational institution’s IT staff respond to growing security threats by
+A Security Operations Center can help an educational institution’s IT staff respond to growing security threats by:

-SOCs use strategic methodologies and processes for active surveillance and real-time analysis of an organization’s security infrastructure.
-The team carries out the following tasks.
+A SOC team uses strategic methodologies and processes for active surveillance and real-time analysis of an organization’s security infrastructure.
+The team carries out the following tasks:

 |Manage logs, configuration change, and response||Thorough management of activity logs help a cyber forensic investigator trace back to the point where something may have gone wrong.|